bobbyjoe91/GO-CLI/README.md

 Please wait...
 Yeay, you have arrived!
 Thank you
 ```

+Once you've arrived at your current position, your map will update user and driver coordinates.
+This also make the history writes a new "from" location if you make another new trip.

 #### Viewing History
 Type `view history` to view history.
 The history will pass your past order time, your location before the trip/ order, your destination, driver's name, the route from your past location to your past desination, and the price of the trip.